udhaya123/devops-tech-test/DevOps Engineer/README.md

 - With this test, we want to see your ability to create an entire infrastructure from scratch as well as your skills as a system administrator.

 ## The task
-- Your task is to provision a highly available CMS with a MySQL RDS backend and nginx/httpd frontend proxy.
+- Your task is to provision a highly available CMS with a RDS backend and nginx/httpd frontend proxy.
 The entry point of the cluster should be a host and port 443.

 ## The solution

 - In your solution, please emphasise on readability, maintainability and DevOps methodologies.
 We expect a clear way to recreate your setup.
-- Since you have to have an HA config using 443 please use a self-signed cert.
+- Since your required to have a HA config using 443 please use a self-signed cert.
-- Use an infrastructure as code tool of choice (Terraform, Ansible, chef) as the configuration management tool.
+- Use an infrastructure as code tool of choice (Terraform, Ansible, Cloudformation etc) as the configuration management tool.
 - The infrastructure provider should be AWS.
 - It should run on Centos7, using security best practices.
 - Make sure to include a README.md with clear instructions, so we can run your code.